|

 Where

 will you get this endorsement from?
-There are two possibilities:
+The best way is to

 go to your local flight school and have a chat with an instructor.